Oppose abortion? maybe kindness is the best campaign

 It is not hard to see that many of those make the option of having children more attractive (to men as well as women).

-More recently the shortage of affordable housing, as documented by Anglicare, has also had an effect.
-The costs of chilcare p[articularly affect low paid families.
+More recently, the shortage of affordable housing, as documented by Anglicare, as also had an effect.
+The costs of childcare particularly affect low-paid families.

-The pro-life camaign has suffered from being seem as mean – of a wish to control the lives of others.
+The pro-life campaign has suffered from being seen as a means to control the lives of others.